ECONOMIC & labor JUSTICE

 • Require that businesses that receive financial incentives adhere to labor and wage standards and prioritize local hiring.

-• As part of the Downtown Community Plan Update, Council District 1 advocated for the City to create recommendations to support garment workers, business incentives for garment manufactures, and funding strategies for implementation.
-The initiative was focused on the fashion district in Downtown, however, Council District 9 houses the Garment Worker Center,includes many garment factories, and many of Downtown’s garment workers live in CD 9.
-To support garment workers and garment manufacturing in the district we can:
+• As part of the Downtown Community Plan Update, Council District 1 advocated for the City to create recommendations to support garment workers, business incentives for garment manufacturers, and funding strategies for implementation.
+The initiative was focused on the fashion district in Downtown, however, Council District 9 houses the Garment Worker Center, includes many garment factories, and many of Downtown’s garment workers live in CD 9.

 • Provide business support for garment factories that comply with fair labor standards to have access to capital and technical assistance.